Procter & Gamble’s Organizational Structure (An Analysis)

 5. Baby, Feminine & Family Care

 Geographical Divisions.
 The Procter & Gamble Company’s areas of operations are the bases for this characteristic of the organizational structure.
 The strategic concern in maintaining this corporate structural feature of P&G is adequate support for managing regional operations.
 This is especially so because Procter & Gamble has major international operations in the consumer goods industry.
 Such scale of operations requires regional focus in large corporations.
 For example, Procter & Gamble has a management team for North America, and another management team for Europe.
-In this way, the company has managerial focus specific to regional market conditions.
+In this way, the company has a managerial focus specific to regional market conditions.
 Procter & Gamble’s organizational structure has the following geographical divisions:

 1. North America